jensteele1/jensteele1.github.io/_research/school_to_work.md

 This work was undertaken at the [Madrid Institute for Advanced Study](https://www.madrid-ias.eu/index.php?id=3892&L=0%20) in Spain in spring 2022 with funding through the François Chevalier Fellowship program.

-Using broad random samples of young adults ages 24 to 30 in Spain and the United States, this paper considers the magnitude and mechanisms of socioeconomic mobility in each country.
-Socioeconomic mobility is greater in Spain, but this does not appear to be driven by greater equality in educational attainment.
-Educational attainment, in turn, is strongly linked to employment and earnings in the U.S. but not in Spain.
-On the other hand, educational attainment predicts job satisfaction more strongly in Spain than in the U.S., especially among individuals who possess permanent labor contracts or whose jobs are suitable for their levels of education.
-Lower-level vocational credentials are linked to higher-than-predicted rates of employment in Spain, but this difference is not reflected in higher monthly earnings, nor does it appear to be driven by differences in local prevalence of such credentials.
+Using large random samples of young adults ages 24 to 30 in Spain and the United States, I examine socioeconomic mobility in each country and how vocational education options may enhance or detract from such mobility.
+In Spain, the socioeconomic status of young adults is less dependent on that of their parents than in the U.S., but educational attainment is strongly related to family background in both countries.
+What differ are educational returns.
+In Spain, educational attainment strongly predicts job satisfaction, but in the U.S., it predicts employment and earnings.
+Yet, if the distribution of average adult skills by education level in the U.S. matched that of Spain, inequality by education level in the U.S. would be roughly halved, all else remaining equal.
+Regarding the role of vocational education, young adults in
+Spain with non-tertiary vocational credentials show an employment advantage that does not translate to higher earnings.

 [Diapositivas en español](https://www.dropbox.com/s/duzf2q20fwq15z9/sumstat_diapositivas.pdf?dl=0){: .btn--research}
 [Slides in English](https://www.dropbox.com/s/0i5qec3bkzil6j3/sumstat_diapositivas_ing2.pdf?dl=0){: .btn--research}